shenjiasi/batch-seat-swapping/README.md

 * **File `input/students_fac.json`:** List of student-faculty pairs.
 For students that are co-supervised by multiple faculty members, their corresponding faculty members in this file are their primary supervisors.
-* **File `input/participate.txt`:** List of faculty members who voluntarily sign up to batch-swap the seats for all of their own students.
+* **File `input/participate.txt`:** List of students who sign up for batch swapping.
+(Students who sign up but don't currently have an assigned seat will be disregarded in the swapping.)

 We have included a set of sample input files for illustration and testing purposes.
 Please replace them with authentic data.